eBay/tsv-utils/number-lines/README.md

 $ number-lines myfile.txt
 ```

-Despite it's original purpose as a code sample, `number-lines` turns out to be useful quite frequently when working with TSV data.
+Despite it's original purpose as a code sample, `number-lines` turns out to be quite convenient.
 It is often useful to add a unique row ID to a file, and this tool does this in a manner that maintains proper TSV formatting.

 See the [number-lines reference](../docs/ToolReference.md#tsv-number-lines-reference) for further details.